-15% of the population and as many as one five children in the city of Edinburgh live in poverty.
-Poverty is an intersectional issue.
-This means that some groups or protected characteristics are at a higher risk of socio-economic disadvantage than others.
+15% of the population and as many as one in five children in the city of Edinburgh live in poverty.
+1Poverty is an intersectional issue.
+This means that some groups or protected characteristics are at a higher risk of socioeconomic disadvantage than others.
 In Scotland, people from ethnic minority backgrounds are twice as likely to be living in poverty and experiencing unemployment compared to white British people.
-Women account for two-thirds of workers earning less than the living wage, and poverty rates are higher for households in which somebody is disabled.
-Young people in Scotland face a poverty-related attainment gap in schools which can have lasting impacts on their later life, including health and employment prospects.
+2 Women account for two-thirds of workers earning less than the living wage3, and poverty rates are higher for households in which somebody is disabled.
+4Young people in Scotland face a poverty-related attainment gap in schools which can have lasting impacts on their later life, including health and employment prospects.5

 Further to this, the economic impact of the COVID-19 pandemic has been unequal, entrenching existing inequalities and widening others.
-According to the EHRC, the groups most likely to be affected by the expected rise in poverty include young people, ethnic minorities and disabled people, who are already closest to the poverty line.6
+According to the Equality and Human Rights Commission, the groups most likely to be affected by the expected rise in poverty include young people, ethnic minorities and disabled people, who are already closest to the poverty line.6